Atypical-Consulting/VirtualFileSystem/README.md

 ## 📄 Documentation

-The documentation is still a work in progress.
+**Virtual File System** provides a complete documentation of the library available in the [`./doc/api`](./doc/api) folder.

-One goal of **Virtual File System** is to provide a complete documentation of the library on **GitHub Pages**.
-For now, you can read the XML documentation generated on build.
+The documentation is generated using [Doraku's DefaultDocumentation](https://github.com/Doraku/DefaultDocumentation) tool.

 All summaries are written in English.
 If you want to help us translate the documentation, please open an issue to discuss it.